 You may be aware that Claire Perry has six local priorities in the Devizes constituency.
 Claire felt that her work to protect local train services was now complete and that Community-Led Housing could be added to her list of local priorities.
 Claire expressed support for CLTs and felt that Seend’s CLT should be used as a “laboratory on the ground” to promote community-led housing (CLH) initiatives across the more than 100 villages in her constituency.
 Wiltshire has had little support for CLTs other than at Wilton which was a specially supported case involving ex-military assets.
 Starting with Seend CLT, our MP, WCLT and Community First want to improve the current CLH situation in Wiltshire.

 Between January and July 2017, WCLT, Community First and Wiltshire Council, submitted a joint proposal for a Community Housing Project as a detailed bid for funding from the Government’s (DCLG) £60m Community Housing Fund announced in December 2016.
 The Wiltshire bid was successful and an award of £650k was agreed.
 WCLT is now waiting to hear from Wiltshire Council as to what portion of that award can be accessed by WCLT to allow them to move forward with supporting Wiltshire CLTs and CLH projects, including Seend’s prospective CLT.
-Claire Perry has agreed to pursue the release of CLH funding with Wiltshire Council.
+MP Claire Perry has agreed to pursue the release of CLH funding with Wiltshire Council.

-CLT housing will remain in the ownership of parishioners in perpetuity and will continue to remain affordable to local people based on local earnings.
+CLT housing will remain in the ownership of parishioners in perpetuity and will continue to remain affordable to local people based on local rent and earnings.
 It is envisaged that, in accordance with the housing policies of the emerging Seend Parish Neighbourhood Plan, developments will be small-scale, appropriate for need and will provide an alternative to urbanisation at inappropriate scales detrimental to the rural character and natural landscape of the Parish.